Ravikisha/PythonCentralHub/src/content/docs/tutorials/Installation.md

 ---
 title: Installation Guide
 description: How to install Python and set up your development environment.
+This guide covers the installation process for Windows, macOS, and Linux.
 sidebar:
     order: 2
 ---